 MySQL: This is the database used in WordPress.
 It is an open-source web-based Structured Query Language that is used to store all blog information including posts, comments, data, metadata, media, etc and used to query relational database management systems on the WordPress platform.

-phpMyAdmin: this is one of the most popular and widely used open-source web-based interface used for the administration of web-based relational database systems via a web browser or localhost.
+phpMyAdmin: this is one of the most popular and widely used open-source web-based interfaces used for the administration of web-based relational database systems via a web browser or localhost.

 Query: this refers to a set of instructions passed to a database (usually a relational database management system) behind the scenes to retrieve desired data stored in the database system.